melling/kaggle/notes/feature_engineering.md

 - replace a categorical value with the average value of the target for the value of the feature. e.g. Give CA, replace avg outcome with .28

+Target encoding attempts to measure the population mean of the target for each level in a categorical feature.
+This means when there is less data per level, the estimated mean will be further away from the "true" mean, there will be more variance.
+There is little data per IP address so it's likely that the estimates are much noisier than for the other features.
+The model will rely heavily on this feature since it is extremely predictive.
+This causes it to make fewer splits on other features, and those features are fit on just the errors left over accounting for IP address.
+So, the model will perform very poorly when seeing new IP addresses that weren't in the training data (which is likely most new data).
+Going forward, we'll leave out the IP feature when trying different encodings.

 #### CatBoost Encoding

 - Similar to target encoing in that it's based  on the target probability